usnistgov/800-63-3/sp800-63-3/definitions.md

 #### Side Channel Attack
 An attack enabled by leakage of information from a physical cryptosystem.
 Timing, power consumption, electromagnetic and acoustic emissions are examples of characteristics that could be exploited in a side-channel attack.

+#### Single-factor
+A characteristic of an authentication system or an authenticator that requires only one authentication factor (something you know, something you have, or something you are) for successful authentication.

 #### Social Engineering
 The act of deceiving an individual into revealing sensitive information, obtaining unauthorized access, or committing fraud by associating with the individual to gain confidence and trust.